-Chickpea Stir Fry comes together in minutes with simple ingredients.
-It’s vegan, gluten-free, and oil-free, and perfect for those who don’t like tofu.
+Chickpea Stir Fry is quick to make with simple ingredients.
+This Chinese-influenced recipe is vegan, gluten-free, oil-free, and soy-free.
+It's the perfect plant-based alternative for those who don't like tofu.

 I absolutely love stir fry.